replicatedhq/help-center/content/docs/kb/supporting-your-customers/support-bundle-from-cli.md

 lastmod: "2016-07-01T00:00:00Z"
 title: "Generate a Support Bundle from the CLI"
 weight: "999999"
-categories: [ "Knowledgebase", "Supporting Your Customers" ]
+categories: [ "Supporting Your Customers" ]
 index: "docs"
 ---